bernard-elhagin/dots/configs.md

 Importance: high

-*batch.size*
+#batch.size#
 ------------

 The producer will attempt to batch records together into fewer requests whenever multiple records are being sent to the same partition.
 This helps performance on both the client and the server.
 This configuration controls the default batch size in bytes.
 No attempt will be made to batch records larger than this size.
 Requests sent to brokers will contain multiple batches, one for each partition with data available to be sent.
 A small batch size will make batching less common and may reduce throughput (a batch size of zero will disable batching entirely).
-A very large batch size may use memory a bit more wastefully as we will always allocate a buffer of the specified batch size in anticipation of additional records.

-Note: This setting gives the upper bound of the batch size to be sent.
-If we have fewer than this many bytes accumulated for this partition, we will 'linger' for the linger.ms time waiting for more records to show up.
-This linger.ms setting defaults to 0, which means we'll immediately send out a record even the accumulated batch size is under this batch.size setting.
+A very large batch size may use memory a bit more wastefully as we will always allocate a buffer of the specified batch size in anticipation of additional records.Note: This setting gives the upper bound of the batch size to be sent.
+If we have fewer than this many bytes accumulated for this partition, we will 'linger' for the `linger.ms` time waiting for more records to show up.
+This `linger.ms` setting defaults to 0, which means we'll immediately send out a record even the accumulated batch size is under this `batch.size` setting.

 Type: int
 Default: 16384